salcedoe/MtMdocs/docs/reference/courseFunctions.md

 ### mmGetMedicalVolumeSegment

 Indexes out a segment from a Slicer Segmentation volume loaded as a `medicalVolume`.
 The function returns a structure that contains the mask of the indicated segment, color, and transformation matrix of the selected segmentation.
-First load a Slicer Segmentation file using `medicalVolume` and the Slicer segmentation table using `mmGetSegTable`.
+First load a Slicer Segmentation file using `medicalVolume` and the Slicer segmentation table using `mmGetSlicerSegmentInfo`.

 **INPUTS**

 - **mV**   (required):    medicalVolume of a Slicer Segmentation dataset
-- **segT** (required):    table - table created by mmGetSlicerSegTable
+- **segT** (required):    table - table created by mmGetSlicerSegmentInfo
 - **segName** (optional): string - Name of Segment to return.

 If segName not provided, you will be prompted to select one segmentation from the inputted segT table.